 Not surprisingly, there was also variability within different parts of the scalp in the same patient.
 Hair direction can vary significantly within localized areas, as each follicular unit does not grow parallel to adjacent ones, even when the scalp is stretched with traction or tumescence.
 Because of this, the surgeon must continually monitor hair direction throughout the extraction procedure.

 Dr. Inaba is of the opinion that when a hair shaft is transected, many of the follicles survive to produce a new hair11.
 It is important to keep in mind that Inaba focused upon single hair follicles and had no statistical scientific evidence to support his claims.
 If his assumptions are correct, then complete removal of the hair shaft is not critical.
-On the other hand, Dr. Kim has shown that although the amputated upper end of the hair shaft can regenerate a hair follicle (absent the distal third), the new hair follicle does not grow to the full diameter of its ancestor.
+On the other hand, Dr. Kim has shown that although the amputated upper end of the hair shaft can regenerate a hair follicle (absent the distal third), the new hair follicle does not grow to the full diameter of its ancestor ((Kim JC, Choi, YC.
+Regrowth of grafted human scalp hair after removal of the bulb.
+Dermatol Surg 1995; 21:312-313.)).
 Therefore, it is reasonable to assume that if maximum fullness from a transplant is to be achieved, complete removal of the hair shaft and bulb is important in this new technique.

 Follicular Unit Selection